In this tutorial, you will learn how to group standalone sequences into a sequence list and pair heavy and light chains prior to sequence annotation.

 Below is our introductory video on adding Assay Data to your annotated sequences:

-Data from antibody assays can be appended to Biologics Annotator Result document.
-The assay data coupled with the sequence annotation, liabilities score and germline differences produced by the Antibody Annotator may aid antibody candidate selection.
+Data from antibody assays can be appended to Biologics Annotator Result documents.
+The assay data coupled with the sequence annotation, liabilities score and germline differences produced by Antibody Annotator may aid antibody candidate selection.
 This can then in turn serve as an antibody registry for future analysis.

 In this exercise, you will learn how to add assay data into a Biologics Annotator Result document.
 First you will need an excel or csv file containing your functional data.
 You can download one for the tutorial here.
-Then select the Clinical-stage monoclonal antibodies (paired) Annotated & Clustered document in the Sequence annotation folder and click Add Assay Data.
+Then open the Clinical-stage monoclonal antibodies (paired) Annotated & Clustered document in the and click Add Metadata > Add Assay Data.

-To view the added assay data, select the Clinical-stage monoclonal antibodies (paired) Annotated & Clustered (with assay data) document in the Add assay data folder and scroll to the right end of the Sequences Table or use the Focus column button located in the Table Preferences panel.
+To view the added assay data, select the Clinical-stage monoclonal antibodies (paired) Annotated & Clustered (with assay data) document in the Add assay data folder and scroll to the right end of the Sequences Table or use the Table Preferences panel to find the column of interest.
+You can then hover over the column and click on the Focus column button that appears to jump straight to that column:

 Filtering and Sequence Alignment